y4umeng/skateGAN/README.md

 # Testing

 I've provided model checkpoints and a small test set to test against.
-You can download the test images from
-here:
+All of this is in the /test directory.

 Run the testing script with: